 Chimney made from flashing bottom

-Wire clip with K type probe in roast chamber
+Wire clip with K-type probe in the roast chamber

 When I look back at this collection, I have stopped shivering.
 Many good roasters are on the market and readily available for a nominal cost today.
 My $50.00 was well spent, but hold on a second.
 I still have $2.50 left in my budget.
 Does anyone know where I could pick up a West Bend Poppery 1 for $2.50?

 Happy roasting and thanks for your attention.
 S.H.

 Hacking the Orville Redenbacher Hot Air Popper to Roast Coffee – Tutorial on modifying the PopLite to roast coffee.